top of page

 Energy is contagious.
 And if you're constantly around people chasing meaningful things, you'll start chasing your own.

-3. Zooming Out = The Abundance Mindset
+2. Zooming Out = The Abundance Mindset

 You know those videos that pan out from a city to the planet to the galaxy?
 That’s what this conversation felt like: zooming out on life.

 When we’re caught up in a bad day, a disagreement, or insecurity, it’s easy to forget how much else is out there.
 Opportunities.
 People.
 Possibilities.
 Entire lifetimes waiting to be built.
+We spend so much mental energy worrying about things that barely register — whether there was a sesame seed stuck in our teeth in that photo won’t matter in ten years (or ten minutes).

 The most successful people don’t just chase what’s urgent.
 They operate from a place of calm perspective.
 They zoom out, and then act with intention.

-5. Careers Are a Two-Way Street
+4. Careers Are a Two-Way Street

 Does their mission excite you?